garrandall/popular-music-data/tracks/can-t-you-find-another-way--of-doing-it--sam-dave.md

 Can't you find another way of doin' it baby, can't you?
 Can't you find another way of doin' it baby, can't you?
-Ooh yeah, never, never found no, nobody,  little girl that I've been lookin' for, can't you find another way?
+Oh yeah, never, never found no, nobody,  little girl that I've been lookin' for, can't you find another way?

 Look, I'll do my very best to get over you